Md-Abu-Sadik/student-attendance-system/README.md

-# student-attendance-system
-A simple web-based Student Attendance Management System using HTML and Bootstrap.
-Built for learning frontend structure, UI design, and project documentation.
+# Student Attendance Management System

+A beginner-friendly web project to mark and view student attendance using basic HTML and Bootstrap.

+## Tech Stack
+- HTML5
+- Bootstrap 5

+## Pages Created
+- `login.html`: Teacher login page
+- `dashboard.html`: Page to mark attendance

+## How to View
+1. Open each `.html` file in your browser directly.
+2. (Backend integration will be added on Day 2)

+## Folder Structure